New Standards (Malachi Thompson album)

-New Standards is an album by the American jazz trumpeter Malachi Thompson recorded and released by the Delmark label in 1993.
+New Standards is an album by the American jazz trumpeter Malachi Thompson, released by the Delmark label in 1993.

 Reception

-Allmusic reviewer Steven McDonald stated "New Standards takes on a nice variety of material ...
+AllMusic reviewer Steven McDonald stated, "New Standards takes on a nice variety of material...
 The playing is entertainingly upbeat, keeping the music interesting even when Thompson and the band go off into improvisational wilds.
 Thompson's trumpet work is outstanding, entertaining and listenable without condescending to the production of light and fluffy jazz".